 "Focaccia" is Italian for "sponge".

 I saw some people at the Grand Canyon.
 They had traveled thousands of miles across the ocean to be there.
 They were obviously friends or family.
-They took pictures of each other, point the camera away from the Canyon.
+They took pictures of each other; pointed the camera away from the Canyon.
 "And here's Binkie standing in front of some non-descript pine trees.
 I think that was near the Grand Canyon."
 Yeah, two feet away!
 What a great picture of Binkie.
 I just do not understand.

 So, there I am.
 Sitting in a theater, waiting for the film to start.
 It's a small screen and a half wide theater.
 What's playing in the other half wide next door?
 Same film.
 When's it start?
 Same time.

 Spelling is not a skill.
-Sure, there's a lot of rules.
-But then, there's a lot of exceptions to the rules.
+Sure, there's alot of rules.
+But then, there's alot of exceptions to the rules.
 And then there's the just plain non-sense.
 Spelling English is memorization and guessing.